YD525/SSELexicon/README.md

 #### For more information, please refer to the [License] files of this program and the respective frameworks of the other party.

-#### Attribution
+### Attribution
-#### You are free to use, share, and modify this software.
-However, when making modifications, please credit the original author by including my GitHub URL.
-When sharing the software, Please ensure to provide the original software's NexusMods URL on the project page.
+You are free to use, share, and modify this software under the terms of the GNU General Public License v3.0.

-#### Any version of this project must retain the original author's attribution.
-Please specify the original author as YD525
+If you make modifications, I would appreciate it if you credit the original author (YD525) by including my GitHub URL.
+If you share this software, it would be great if you could include the original NexusMods URL for reference.

-#### This project contains third-party libraries licensed under the GPL/LGPL/MIT/BSD-3-Clause.
+This project contains third-party libraries licensed under GPL/LGPL/MIT/BSD-3-Clause.
 Any modifications or redistributions must comply with their respective licenses.

-#### Copyright (C) 2025 YD525
+Copyright (C) 2025 YD525
-#### This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-#### This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-#### You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.